itrocks-ts/range/README.md

 # range

-A property annotation to specify min–max value ranges, numeric or string-based.
+A property annotation to specify min–max value ranges, date, numeric or string-based.